 “I think my mission helped me mature as a man; not only emotionally, spiritually, but physically,” Su’a-Filo said.
 “It helped me in football.
 When I came home, it wasn’t easy.
 I had a full offseason to work out and prepare for that season, but I think as far as health goes and my game, I have a lot of things to work on.”

-Another Pac-12 Conference lineman is also a possibility for Seattle.
+Another Pac-12 lineman is also a possibility for Seattle.

 Yankey is among the record number of underclassmen who have entered the draft early this year.
-He’ll be graduating this spring, which gets that priority out of the way.
+He’ll be graduating this spring, which will get that priority out of the way.

 “The thing that made it easy to make my decision is I wasn’t focused on what other guys were doing,” Yankey said.
 “It was about me and where I was as a person.
 It was something I talked about with my family a little bit.
 We felt it was right for me to come out.”